-Restrictions on Sport Fishing Licences for Non-Residents of Canada
+Restrictions on Recreational Fishing Licences for Non-Residents of Canada Camping on Crown Land

-Holders of non-Canadian resident recreational fishing licences who are camping on Crown land in Fisheries Management Zones (FMZs) 2, 4, 6 and parts of FMZ 5, may not take fish in excess of the conservation catch and possession limits.
-Non-Canadian resident anglers camping on Crown land in FMZ 5 within the "Areas affected by International Border Water Regulations" (see map page 22) have different catch and possession limits for Walleye, Sauger and Lake Trout.
-For more information on the exact boundary of these waters and the applicable fishing limits, contact the nearest ministry office.
+Holders of non-Canadian resident recreational fishing licences who are camping on Crown land in Fisheries Management Zones (FMZs) 2, 4, 6 and the portion of FMZ 5 that lies outside of the "Border Waters Area", may not take fish in excess of the conservation catch and possession limits.
+Holders of non-Canadian resident recreational fishing licences camping on Crown land in the part of FMZ 5 identified as the "Border Waters Area" must follow the FMZ 5 regulations.
+For more information on the exact boundary of these waters and the applicable fishing limits, contact the nearest ministry office or visit www.ontario.ca/page/fisheries-management-zone-5-fmz-5.